 The first step in preventing basement flooding is to understand how your basement is designed.
-The diagram to the right illustrates proper connections to the storm sewer and sanitary sewer system.
+The diagram illustrates proper connections to the storm sewer and sanitary sewer system.
 The floor drain and waste from the bathrooms and kitchen are going out through the sanitary sewer and the sump pump and downspout are discharging to the storm sewer.

 Storm water improperly discharged into a sanitary sewer can causing basements to flood into homes .
 The saintary sewer was designed to handle the sanitary waste only and does not have the capacity to handle the additional flow of storm water.

 Find your sump pump.
 If the sump pump is connected to any other pipe in your home, it is most likely improperly connected.
 The drainage pipe from your sump pump should go from the pump directly outside your home at ground level.
 When a sump pump is re-plumbed to pump ground water to the yard or storm sewer, that water no longer takes up space in the sewer system.